frankstepanski/node-express-course/week3/readme.md

 It is easy for humans to read and write to this format as well as easy for machines to parse and generate.
 We all like easy, right?
 Just like the [song](https://www.youtube.com/watch?v=0XRrYgByp28) says, "It's easy like Sunday morning". :sunglasses:

-But do we as developers really create JSON from scratch?
-No, we don't.

 **JSON and REST APIs**

 Since JSON is the common format for sending and receiving data over the web, we need to know how to use it in our REST APIs.